anh-tong/signax/README.md

 This implementation makes use of `jax.vmap` to perform the parallelism over batch dimension.

-Signatory allows dividing a path into chunks and performing asynchronous multithread computation over chunks.
+Paralelism over chunks of paths is done using `jax.vmap` as well.

 A quick comparison can be found at in the notebook `examples/compare.ipynb`.
-Below plots are a
+Below plots are comparison of forward and backward pass in both GPU and CPU for path `size=(32, 128, 8)` and signature `depth=5`

 <table>
 <thead>